 To understand why Google is investing so heavily in this newly updated payment app, it helps to look at the histories of Google Wallet and Google Pay.

-There wasn’t a whole lot of fanfare surrounding the 2011 launch of Google Wallet — a mobile payment technology that allowed users to shop in stores or send money to friends and family members.1
+There wasn’t a whole lot of fanfare surrounding the 2011 launch of Google Wallet, which was one of the first major mobile payment technologies that allowed users to shop in stores or send money to friends and family members.3

 All of this assumed the merchant had a near field communication (NFC) terminal that could accept contactless payments from smart devices.
-In 2011, very few retailers did.2
+In 2011, very few retailers did.4

 Android Pay wasn’t an innovative breakthrough in mobile payment technology, but this new service was able to ride on Apple’s coattails now that more vendors were set up for NFC payments.